ekaf/ski/README.md

 For your convenience, this release also includes all the output produced by running the SKI-tools, compressed with gzip:

-- ski-flat.tar.gz: the flat text version of ski-pwn-sets.txt
+- ski-pwn-flat.txt.gz: the flat text version of ski-pwn-sets.txt
+- ski-pwn-flat.tab.gz: the same, as tab-separated 4-tuples
-- ski-pwn-flat.pl.gz: Prolog version of the ski-flat relation
+- ski-pwn-flat.pl.gz: Prolog version of the ski-flat relation, as triples
+- ski-pwn-last.txt.gz: mapping from sense keys to their last known synset offset
 - ski-freeling.tar.gz: senses30.src databases for Freeling
 - ski-ili.tar.gz: ILI mappings
 - ski-mappings.tar.gz: PWN mappings